akshaynew2011/Item_Catalog/README.md

 # Item Catalog

-This is the fourth project of the [Full Stack Web Developer Nanodegree](https://in.udacity.com/course/full-stack-web-developer-nanodegree--nd004/?).
+This is the fourth side project of the Software Development

 The objective of the Item Catalog is to build a website with Flask, SQLAlchemy, third party OAuths and API endpoints.